hmenet/TALE/README.md

 # todo :

++ possibility for null transfer rate
++ what happen if rooted gene tree
 + output file names
 + possibility to match from lower to upper and erwinia example -> to test
 + save amalgamation